JKirchartz/jkirchartz.github.com/_posts/2021-06-20-2021-steel_city_codefest_2016.md

 The sponsors had their swag booths, and there were delicious snacks.
 Each organization presented their projects.
 Then we formed teams, a process of talking to people about their skills and which challenges they were considering.
 I was thinking about The Alleghenny County DHS's project, since it was similar to my work at Google, but all of the open teams I talked to were talking about Allegheny Children's Initiative, Homewood Children's Village, and PDP &amp; DPW's challenges.

-When the dust had settled, I had landed on a team with 3 strangers: Jacob, Roulan, and Jon; motion graphics, grad student/visualisation, and a dev/consultant, respectively.
+When the dust had settled, I had landed on a team with 3 strangers: Jacob Finch, Roulan Xia, and Jonathan Shaffer; motion graphics, grad student/visualisation, and a dev/consultant, respectively.
-We discussed our skills and thoughts on the project until the kick-off wound down to stacking chairs, we hailed an Uber and headed to The Hardware Store, and began thinking about what the Department of Public Works &amp; the Downtown Pittsburgh Partnership really needed.
+We discussed our skills and thoughts on the project until the kick-off wound down to stacking chairs, we hailed an Uber and headed to [The Hardware Store][15], and began thinking about what the Department of Public Works &amp; the Downtown Pittsburgh Partnership really needed.

 The PDP workers job was to keep the streets clean, and ensure trash cans were emptied - but they didn't have a way to coordinate with the Dept of Public Works to actually pick up the trash.
 The drivers simply went around and picked up the bags they saw while the boots on the ground went about their business.